 Your editor will let you know her preference for a first read.
 If hard copy is in order, print it using Times Roman 12-point type, double-spaced and with unjustified margins.
 Print on one side only and number pages consecutively, rather than by chapters.
 Do not bind the manuscript in any way other than, perhaps, with an elastic band.

 Authors are sometimes surprised by the expense of a project, but high-quality editing takes time—indeed, a lot of it.
 Stinting on time to cut corners would be a disservice to the author and the manuscript.
 BDG editors determine fees based on the complexity of a project and an estimate of the amount of time editing will take.
 Your editor will discuss the fees in your preliminary conversation.

-BDG editors accept all genres, fiction and non-fiction, other than the following: poetry, most children’s, romance and erotica.
+BDG editors accept all genres, fiction and non-fiction, other than the following: poetry, young adult and most children’s, erotica, OTHER?